-Bar Association 2013-2014 Officer Profiles
+Bar Association 2014-2015 Officer Profiles

-Bruce W. McIntyre, Esq., President-Elect
+Bruce W. McIntyre, Esq., President

-Melissa E. Darigan, Esq., Treasurer
+Melissa E. Darigan, Esq., President-Elect

-Melissa E. Darigan, Esq. is Treasurer of the Rhode Island Bar Association.
-She is a partner in the Providence law firm of Partridge Snow & Hahn LLP and chair of the firm's Litigation Practice Group, specializing in complex commercial, business and regulatory litigation.
-She is a mentor in the firm's mentoring program and co-founded and assists the administration of the firm's Women AdVocates for Enterprise (WAVE) initiative helping women in business advance professionally.
-She is a graduate of George Washington University, and she earned her law degree from Catholic University of America.
-She is chair of the Bar’s Superior Court Bench/Bar Committee, a member of the House of Delegates, chaired the 2012 Annual Meeting Committee, and, since 2007, has served as a member of the Executive Committee.
-She was also a member of the Bar's Strategic Planning Committee which developed a five-year plan to guide the Association.
-She is a Rhode Island Bar Foundation Fellow and a New England Bar Association Board member.
-She is admitted to practice in the: U.S. District Courts of Rhode Island and Massachusetts; the U.S. District Court of Appeals, 1st Circuit; and the U.S. Supreme Court.
+Melissa E. Darigan, Esq. is President-Elect of the Rhode Island Bar Association.
+She is a partner in the Providence law firm of Partridge Snow & Hahn LLP and chair of the firm's Litigation Practice Group, specializing in complex commercial, business and regulatory litigation for insurance companies and financial institutions and estate and trust litigation in the Probate and Superior Courts, including will contests and fiduciary liability matters.
+Melissa is a mentor in the firm's mentoring program and co-founded and co-chairs the firm's Women AdVocates for Enterprise (WAVE) initiative for helping women in business advance professionally.
+She is a graduate of George Washington University and earned her law degree from Catholic University of America.
+For several years, Melissa chaired the Bar’s Superior Court Bench/Bar Committee.
+She was also the chair of the 2012 Annual Meeting Committee, a member of the Bar's Strategic Planning Committee and served on the New England Bar Association Board.
+Melissa is a member of the House of Delegates and, since 2007, served on the Executive Committee.
+She is a Rhode Island Bar Foundation Fellow.
+Melissa is admitted to practice in the Rhode Island and Massachusetts State and Federal courts, the U.S. District Court of Appeals, 1st Circuit and the U.S. Supreme Court.

-Armando E. Batastini, Esq., Secretary
+Armando E. Batastini, Esq., Treasurer

-Armando Batastini, Esq. is Secretary of the Rhode Island Bar Association.
+Armando Batastini, Esq. is Treasurer of the Rhode Island Bar Association.
 He is a partner in the Providence office of Nixon Peabody LLP and a commercial and real estate litigator.
 A graduate of the United States Naval Academy, he served as an officer in the United States Navy, and is an Operation Desert Storm veteran.
 He received his law degree from Roger Williams University School of Law, magna cum laude, and served as judicial law clerk for Rhode Island Supreme Court Chief Justice Joseph R. Weisberger.
-He is a member of the Rhode Island Bar Association Executive Committee and House of Delegates and the New England Bar Association Board of Directors, co-chair of the 2014 Annual Meeting Committee, and a Fellow of the Rhode Island Bar Foundation He has served on several standing Bar committees, and actively participates in the Volunteer Lawyer Program, Lawyers for the Elderly, and the Armed Forces Legal Services Project.
+He is a member of the Rhode Island Bar Association Executive Committee and House of Delegates and the New England Bar Association Board of Directors, co-chair of the 2014 Annual Meeting Committee, and a Fellow of the Rhode Island Bar Foundation.
+He has served on several standing Bar committees, and actively participates in the Volunteer Lawyer Program, Lawyers for the Elderly, and the Armed Forces Legal Services Project.
 He is the recipient of the Bar Association 2008 Pro Bono Publico Award.
 He and his wife Kara reside in Harmony, Rhode Island with their son Lucien.